 4.2 Comprehensiveness

 A further worry is that the comprehensiveness of the records maintained by especially large institutions—records that contain no identifying information—may become so rich that they subvert the very meaning of anonymity.
 Turow, for instance, has asked, “[i]f a company knows 100 data points about me in the digital environment, and that affects how that company treats me in the digital world, what’s the difference if they know my name or not?”
 The answer from industry is that it seems to matter very little indeed: “The beauty of what we do is we don’t know who you are […] We don’t want to know anybody’s name.
 We don’t want to know anything recognizable about them.
 All we want to do is […] have these attributes associated with them”.
 This better accounts for the common refrain that companies have no particular interest in who someone is because their ability to tailor their offerings and services to individuals is in no way limited by the absence of such information.
 And it helps to explain the otherwise bizarre statement by Facebook’s chief privacy officer that they “serve ads to you based on your identity […] but that doesn’t mean you’re identifiable.”
 On this account, your legal or real-world identity is of no significance.
 What matters are the properties and behaviors that comprise your identity—the kinds of details that can be associated with a pseudonym assigned to you without revealing your actual identity.
 Where these details are sufficiently extensive, as is the case with platforms that deal in big data, and where all of these details can be brought to bear in deciding how to treat people, the protections offered by such an arrangements may amount to very little.
 They may enable holders of large datasets to act on individuals, under the cover of anonymity, in precisely the ways anonymity has long promised to serve as a defense.
-And to the extent that results in differential treatment that limits available choices and interferes with identity construction, it threatens individual autonomy and social justice.
 For these reasons, Serge Gutwirth and Paul Hert have warned that if it is “possible to control and steer individuals without the need to identify them, the time has probably come to explore the possibility of a shift from personal data protection to data protection tout court.”
 In other words, we can no longer turn to anonymity (or, more accurately, pseudonymity) to pull datasets outside the remit of privacy regulations and debate.

 4.3 Inference